United Fruit Company: Corporate history

-Early years
+Background

 In 1871, U.S. railroad entrepreneur Henry Meiggs signed a contract with the government of Costa Rica to build a railroad connecting the capital city of San José to the port of Limón in the Caribbean.
 Meiggs was assisted in the project by his young nephew, Minor C. Keith, who took over Meiggs's business concerns in Costa Rica after his death in 1877.
 Keith began experimenting with the planting of bananas as a cheap source of food for his workers.

 When the Costa Rican government defaulted on its payments in 1882, Keith had to borrow £1.2 million from London banks and from private investors to continue the difficult engineering project.
 In exchange for this and for renegotiating Costa Rica's own debt, in 1884, the administration of President Próspero Fernández Oreamuno agreed to give Keith 800000 acre of tax-free land along the railroad, plus a 99-year lease on the operation of the train route.
 The railroad was completed in 1890, but the flow of passengers proved insufficient to finance Keith's debt.
 However, the sale of bananas grown in his lands and transported first by train to Limón, then by ship to the United States, proved very lucrative.
 Keith eventually came to dominate the banana trade in Central America and along the Caribbean coast of Colombia.